 The answers to these questions?
 It depends on what your goals are.
 Some want to just put away as much cash as they can for the next rainy day or for retirement.
 Most owners, however, want to expand and make their business more valuable, either for themselves or to sell to someone else.
 Prior to embarking on either route, make sure you have built a solid foundation.
 Here’s how:

-- Pay yourself and your employees the deserved raises, bonuses and benefits that you necessarily delayed during the recession.
+- Pay yourself, your employees, and your installers the deserved raises, bonuses and benefits that you necessarily delayed during the dip.
 Finding and keeping good employees, especially sales managers and salespeople, is the most critical success factor in our businesses.
 Increasingly, the most important human resource for a growing contractor business like ours is our installers.
 If you are more than 3 weeks out on your installation schedule, this is a bottleneck in your business and you won’t be able to grow much bigger--despite your planned investments--without rectifying this situation first.

 - Prepare your business to survive the next downturn by paying off or getting out of bad loans.
 Bad loans and too much debt contributed to the failure of roughly 25% of floor covering businesses in the last recession.
 Get out of bad debt while the getting is good.
 What’s a bad loan?
 It’s any loan with high interest rates or variable interest rates.
 Credit card debt is the worst kind.
 You should be paying your credit cards off every month.
-Interest rates will be going up.
-The Fed has already deemed it so.
+Interest rates will have to rise within the next few years.